 - Computer information technology degree programs

-Whether you become a hacker via a career as a computer programmer or information security analyst potential might determine your salary and job growth.
-Here's an idea of what to expect for either starting point:
+Whether you become a hacker via a career as a computer programmer or information security analyst can determine your salary and job growth.
+Here's an idea of what to expect for either starting point at the national level:

 |Career||Total Employment||Annual Mean Wage||Projected Job Growth Rate|